healthschema/healthschema.github.io/_posts/2015-08-10-introduction-to-the-structured-data-web.md

 ---
 layout: post
-title: Structured Data on the Web: A Quantitative Analysis
+title: Introduction to the Structured Data Web
 ---